blinkmaker/blinkmaker.github.io/aboutme.md

 subtitle: Hi.
 I'm Shakeel, an electronics enthusiast and student.
 ---

 This website is a glimpse of my progress, ideas and adventures in and around electronics.

-### My username
-It's a combination of two words which are meaningful to my ideas and projects:
+My username is a combination of two meaningful words:
-* **Blink**: It usually starts with blinking an LED - it is the 'Hello, World!' of programming for electronics.
+* **Blink**: Getting started with electronics usually involves blinking an LED - it is like the 'Hello, World!' of programming.
 * **Maker**: I am passionate about the [Maker culture](https://en.wikipedia.org/wiki/Maker_culture) with the huge and growing number of contributors at various levels to share their knowledge and help others for free.

 ### My inspiration